 Experience is extremely important when it comes to newborn photography.
-We all started somewhere and for me that was in 2010 years ago, I am still thankful for everyone that let me try out what I thought I was doing back then. :) By comparing and looking at different photographers websites you will probably notice a difference in style – whether it is shooting style or editing style, but you might also be able to pick up on the experience level.
+We all started somewhere and for me, that was in 2010, I am still thankful for everyone that let me try out what I thought I was doing back then. :) By comparing and looking at different photographers websites you will probably notice a difference in style – whether it is shooting style or editing style, but you might also be able to pick up on the experience level.
 Photographers that are just starting out will most likely charge you less for their time, as they are still perfecting their craft.
 Experienced photographers will charge you what they are worth because they know they can satisfy your vision every time.
 Most of the time (like me) they went to newborn workshops to perfect their posing and they learned special ways of how to properly handle a tiny little newborn with the utmost care.
-Yes, that means you pay for experience, just like anything else.
+Yes, that means you pay for an experience, just like anything else.
 But trust me, you want to!
-Newborn pictures only come around once per child, and there are usually no re-do’s, so you want them to be done right the first time around.
-And because pictures are worth a thousand words, let me show you the picture I took of my daughter in 2011 and the one of my son in 2015.
+Newborn pictures only come around once per child, and there are usually no re-dos, so you want them to be done right the first time around.
+And because pictures are worth a thousand words, let me show you the picture I took of my daughter in 2011 and one of my recent clients in 2019.

 To me experience is just really the key – I learn something new every day and I always want to because that means I can bring the best to my clients, and give them the session they deserve.